Azad2181/Chatbot/README.md

 - **gemini_api_key**: Your API key for the Gemini generative AI model.
 - **name**: Name of the bot.
-- **description**: A short description of the bot.
+- **Description**: A short description of the bot.

 ---

 ## Contribution

-We welcome contributions to improve SteadFast Parcel Tracking Bot.
+We welcome contributions to improve this Parcel Tracking Bot.
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`feature/your-feature`).